andrewblim/andywrote.me/README.md

 - Install Postgres.
 If you are using OS X, I recommend Postgres.app, which is painless to install and easy to use.

-- Create a new Postgres user `andywrote` and a new database `andywrote-development` as follows (thanks to this [handy no-frills guide](http://killtheyak.com/use-postgresql-with-django-flask/):
+- Create a new Postgres user `andywrote` and new databases `andywrote`, `andywrote-development`, and `andywrote-testing` as follows (thanks to this [handy no-frills guide](http://killtheyak.com/use-postgresql-with-django-flask/):

 ```
-$ createuser -U andywrote <yourusername>
+$ createuser andywrote
 Shall the new role be a superuser? (y/n) n
 Shall the new role be allowed to create databases? (y/n) y
 Shall the new role be allowed to create more new roles? (y/n) n
+$ createdb -U andywrote -O andywrote -E utf8 -T template0 andywrote
+$ createdb -U andywrote -O andywrote -E utf8 -T template0 andywrote-development
-$ createdb -U <yourusername> -E utf8 -O <yourusername> andywrote-development -T template0
+$ createdb -U andywrote -O andywrote -E utf8 -T template0 andywrote-testing
 ```

-- Run a db migration with Alembic: `alembic upgrade head`
+- Run a migration with Alembic in the development db: `alembic upgrade head`.
+If you want to run tests you may also want to run `HEROKU_ENVIRONMENT=testing alembic upgrade head`.

 - At this point you should be able to run `python serve.py` to get your server up and running locally with Flask's local server, without touching Heroku.